atalantus/Algorithms-and-Data-Structures-Archive/README.md

     - ### [03.01 - Trie](03.01%20-%20Trie)
         Data Structure used to efficiently store and maintain a set of strings.
     - ### [03.02 - Segment Tree](03.02%20-%20Segment%20Tree)
+        Data Structure used to efficiently store and maintain information about intervals, or segments.
     - ### [03.03 - Lowest Common Ancestor](03.03%20-%20Lowest%20Common%20Ancestor)
 - ### [04 - Maximum Flow](04%20-%20Maximum%20Flow)
     - #### [04.01 - Ford-Fulkerson Method](04%20-%20Maximum%20Flow/04.01%20-%20Ford-Fulkerson%20Method)